LLNL/Juqbox.jl/README.md

 ## Installation

 The following instructions assume that you have already installed Julia (currently version 1.6.3) on your system.
-Before proceeding, we recommend that you add the following line to the file ~/.julia/config/startup.jl.
+Before proceeding, we recommend that you add the following lines to the file ~/.julia/config/startup.jl.
 You may have to first create the config folder under .julia in your home directory.
 Then add the following lines to the startup.jl file:

 - **ENV["JULIA_PROJECT"]="@."**
 - **ENV["PLOTS_DEFAULT_BACKEND"]="PyPlot"**